ashuthoshc/CyberThreat_NID_Classification_Report/README.md

 1. The main goal of the project is compare different methods of classification and understand which type is more effective in finding accuracy.

-2. Understanding the classes of attacks and their significance in the data set.

 ## Summary of files
 ### Data Source